openssl/openssl/README-ENGINES.md

 such commands through to ENGINEs.
 As such, you would select "dynamic" as the ENGINE to use, and the parameters/commands you pass would control the *actual* ENGINE used.
-Each command is actually a name-value pair and the value can sometimes be omitted (eg. the "LOAD" command).
+Each command is actually a name-value pair and the value can sometimes be omitted (e.g. the "LOAD" command).
-Whilst the syntax demonstrated in "openssl engine" uses a colon to separate the command name from the value, applications may provide their own syntax for making that separation (eg. a win32 registry key-value pair may be used by some applications).
+Whilst the syntax demonstrated in "openssl engine" uses a colon to separate the command name from the value, applications may provide their own syntax for making that separation (e.g. a win32 registry key-value pair may be used by some applications).
 The reason for the "-pre" syntax in the "openssl engine" utility is that some commands might be issued to an ENGINE *after* it has been initialised for use.